pwambach/solar-system-sound-machine/README.md

 ##Solar System Sound Machine

-Solar System Sound Machine is an experimental and fun project to learn and play around with web technnologies like WebGl, Shader programming and the WebAudio API.
+Solar System Sound Machine is an experimental and fun project to learn and play around with web technnologies like WebGL (Three.js), Shader programming and the WebAudio API.

 ###Libraries/Snippets used: